U.S. Relations With Canada

 The United States and Canada share the world's largest and most comprehensive trading relationship, which supports millions of jobs in each country.
-Canada is the single largest foreign supplier of energy to the United States.
-Recognition of the commercial viability of Canada's oil sands has made it the world's third largest holder of oil reserves after Saudi Arabia and Venezuela and is the only non-OPEC member in the top five.
-Canada and the United States operate an integrated electricity grid that meets jointly developed reliability standards, and they provide all of each other's electricity imports.
-Canadian uranium helps fuel U.S. nuclear power plants.
+The United States and Canada traded goods and services of $635 billion in 2016 – more than $1.7 billion per day.
+In addition, Canada is the single largest foreign supplier of energy to the United States.
+Canada holds the third largest oil reserves after Saudi Arabia and Venezuela, and is the only non-OPEC member in the top five.
+Canada and the United States operate an integrated electricity grid under jointly developed reliability standards.
+Uranium mined in Canada helps fuel U.S. nuclear power plants.

 Canada and the United States have one of the world's largest investment relationships.
-The United States is Canada's largest foreign investor, and Canada is the fifth-largest foreign investor in the United States.
-U.S. investment is primarily in Canada's mining and smelting industries, petroleum, chemicals, the manufacture of machinery and transportation equipment, and finance.
-Canadian investment in the United States is concentrated in finance and insurance, manufacturing, banking, information and retail trade, and other services.
+The United States is Canada's largest foreign investor by far, with about 47.5% of total foreign investment stock in Canada, more than the next ten countries combined (www.statcan.gc.ca).
+Canada is the second largest investor in the United States, with $453 billion of investment stock supporting 636,100 jobs.
+U.S. investment in Canada is primarily in Canada's software, IT, transportation and business services industries.
+Canadian investment in the United States is concentrated in software and IT, financial and business services, industrial machinery, and real estate.

-Bilateral trade disputes are managed through bilateral consultative forums or referral to NAFTA or World Trade Organization (WTO) dispute resolution procedures.
-Canada has challenged U.S. trade remedy law in NAFTA and WTO dispute settlement mechanisms.
-The two countries negotiated the application to Canadian goods of "Buy American" provisions for state and local procurement under the American Recovery and Reinvestment Act.
+The two countries manage trade disputes through bilateral consultative forums or referral to NAFTA or World Trade Organization (WTO) dispute resolution procedures.
+Canada has challenged U.S. trade remedy law under NAFTA and the WTO dispute settlement mechanisms.
+Canadian goods are exempted from the American Recovery and Reinvestment Act’s “Buy American” provisions.
 The United States has encouraged Canada to strengthen its intellectual property laws and enforcement.
-Canada passed an important copyright law on June 28, 2012.
-In October 2012, Canada joined the United States and other countries in negotiating the Trans-Pacific Partnership regional trade agreement.

 Canada's Membership in International Organizations